Lemon Butter Shrimp Pasta

 “Great recipe!
 Will absolutely make again.”

-Lemon Shrimp Pasta Recipe Ingredients you’ll need
+Lemon Caper Pasta Ingredients

 - butter – unsalted butter will form the backbone of the sauce.

 - garlic – 4 cloves of garlic adds a ton of flavor to the sauce.
-Garlic lovers – don’t miss my garlic dip recipe!

-How to Make Lemon Caper Pasta with Shrimp
+How To Make Lemon Butter Shrimp Pasta

 WANT TO SAVE THIS RECIPE?

-What to serve with Lemon Butter Shrimp Pasta
+What To Serve With Lemon Butter Shrimp Pasta

-Storing Leftover Caper Pasta Recipe
+Storing Leftover Lemon Caper Pasta

 Reheat in the microwave at 50% power, stirring frequently, until warmed through.